mini0222/Result-summary-component/README.md

 ### Continued development

-I would like to make actual tests for each section and calculate the user's average score, make the application more dynamic by building with javascript.
+I aim to develop tests for each section and calculate the average user score.
+Furthermore, I plan to enhance the application's dynamism by utilizing JavaScript.